rkhullar/example-webapp/docs/tutorial/part-2-project-setup-and-local-development.md

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=server.py

 At this point when you start up the application with `python server.py` you would see errors around missing environment variables.
-I suggest using [`direnv`](https://direnv.net) with an `.envrc` and `local.env` files to manage that config for local development.
+I suggest using [`direnv`][direnv] with an `.envrc` and `local.env` files to manage that config for local development.
 Direnv lets us modify the shell configuration based on the current working directory.
-And the [IntelliJ IDE](https://www.jetbrains.com/idea) has plugins that work well with dot env files.
+And the [IntelliJ IDE][intellij] has plugins that work well with dot env files.
 By using both tools we can define the config once and make it available for both the shell and IDE.

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=.envrc.dist
 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=local.env.dist